 Gone are the days when the only coffee you could source in Port Macquarie came from a soul-crushing chain store, now you’ll find boutique operators as far as the eye can see.

 We all love coffee so much so it’s great to get a new coffee machine but there are so many available that it’s just ridiculous, just see the size of that list!
-It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just about every town, village and suburb in the country.
+It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just abdnzdanout every town, village and suburb in the country.
 It’s the art of making good coffee – and Port Macquarie is no exception.
 Let us take you on a coffee trail through the region.

 If you’re hungry, select from a blackboard of classic breakfast favourites.
 The bacon and egg roll is a highlight, as well as the chai bircher muesli with acai and blueberries, natural yoghurt and seasonal fruit.